Ghazal 12, Verse 3x

 SWORD: {1,3}

-As Gyan Chand points out, the idea that a sword has 'water' goes back to the Persian aab , with meanings that include luster, brilliance, and well-temperedness.
-But most of the same meanings have come to inhere in paanii too, at least by extension (see the definition above).
-This verse assumes that since a sword has 'water', that water can be taken away from it-- and it reports to us an incident in which such an appropriation occurred.
+As Gyan Chand points out, the idea that a sword has 'water' goes back to the Persian (and Urdu) aab , with meanings that include luster, brilliance, and well-temperedness.
+But most of the same meanings have come to inhere in paanii too, at least by extension (see the definitions above).
+This verse assumes that a sword has 'water' in the liquid sense, such that its water can be taken away from it-- and the verse reports to us an incident in which such a water-appropriation occurred.
 Without the wordplay of paanii and churaanaa , the verse would be nowhere.
+For more on aab wordplay, see {193,2}.

 But what exactly does it signify that the wounds of the heart 'stole' or 'absorbed' [churaanaa] the 'water' of the murderer's sword (or the murderous sword)?
 If it was an act of theft, it would seem to show hostility, or at least possessiveness: the sword thus loses its 'temperedness' or 'virtue', and can't pierce (anyone else) so sharply in the future.
 If it was an act of absorption, it might show acceptance or even submission, as Gyan Chand points out.
 The image is so abstract and unusual that there isn't a codified, 'pre-poeticized' way to interpret it.